it-projects-llc/addons-dev/pos_discount_absolute/README.rst

  POS Absolute and Relative Discounts
 =====================================

-Provides absolute discounting for Point of Sale
+Provides absolute discounting for Point of Sale.
+Whilst creation of a discount product be sure you removed all default taxes.
+It could lead to negative taxes and in that option instant discount recalculation would be switched off.

 Credits
 =======